johan-jansson/arch/README.md

-# arch-crypto
+# installation script for arch linux

-installation script for arch linux
+## What it does.

 1. /dev/nvme1n1p1 -> /boot (no encryption)
 2. /dev/nvme1n1p2 -> /     (encryption) via /dev/mapper/arch-root